mail.com

 Concrete scenarios for the personas mail.com actually fits — and what changes day-one when you adopt it.

-Busy professional with multiple email accounts
+Busy individual with multiple email accounts

-Privacy-conscious student
+Privacy-conscious user

 Use Cases